FractalBlocks/Fractal.js/readme.md

 - Implement an app that uses PouchDB
 - Implement more examples and tutorials
 - Make videotutorials and start a difusion campaign
+- Put a rank function to data utils

 ## Roadmap